 If the crust browns too fast, cover the edges with a strip of foil to keep them from burning.

 Cool on a rack.

 Enjoy some of this any day of the week, or make it especially for a gluten-free, refined sugar-free holiday meal.
-Depending on the crust and the margarine you use, it can easily be casein-free.

 We usually like to have apple pie with our Thanksgiving dinner.
 My husband has developed a tradition of snitching some Pumpkin Pie before dinner.
 Then he has apple pie after dinner.
 This year I’ll be making a galette instead.